ldsands/UsefulCodeSnippets/Progress_Todo.md

 - [ ] installation instructions
     - [ ] environment configuration instructions (is this a thing?)
 - [ ] list of useful commands
+- [ ] should do some repository tutorial or something

 #### Powershell